ChandimaHerath/ClientServerChatApplication/readme.md

     06).
 Retrive your messages in ServerApp terminal

-*(You customize the IP address and the port for connecting far two distance devices)*
+*(You can customize the IP address and the port for connecting far two distance devices)*

 ---